LearnLib/automatalib/README.md

 and run a single `mvn clean install`.
 This will build all the required maven artifacts and will install them in your local Maven repository, so that you can reference them in other projects.

+If you plan to use a development version of AutomataLib in an environment where no Maven support is available, simply run `mvn clean package -Pbundles`.
+The respective JARs are then available under `distribution/target/bundles`.

 #### Developing AutomataLib